Two students sit with an advisor

 Co-op Application

 Please attempt to submit your co-op application at least six months prior to the start of your intended work term.
-Application decisions can take up to four weeks
+Application decisions can take up to four weeks.
+If you have already secured employment that begins in less than six months, please email us ASAP.

-You must attend Co-op Orientation before you can begin searching for a co-op placement.
+You must complete Co-op Orientation before you can begin searching for a co-op placement.

 Any questions?